jeremymouzin/fem-rock-paper-scissors/README-template.md

 ### Step 11: Responsive design

-Making the responsive design was not so difficult as I used the correct layout from the start based on my analysis of desktop and mobile designs versions.
-I used the `transform: scale()` function to scale down the size of the pentagon with buttons and it works nicely.
+Making the responsive design was quite difficult even if I used the correct layout from the start based on my analysis of desktop and mobile designs versions.
+I tried to use the `transform: scale()` function to scale down the size of the pentagon with buttons but it created shifting issues when using 320px small wide screens!

+So instead of scaling down the whole pentagon I just scaled down buttons using a CSS variable `--scale-buttons` and it worked like a charm.
+I had to refactor a lot of CSS I did to avoid duplicating stuff.
+Refactoring CSS is the best part because it helps you write less CSS in the end for the same result which is very satisfaying!

 ## Author